akonwi/ChromeStorage/README.md

 })
 ```

-If for some reason you need to extend the ChromeStorage object, you'll have to use `Object.create(ChromeStorage)`
+If for some reason you need to extend the storage object, you'll have to use `Object.create(storage)`
-because ChromeStorage is immutable.
+because each instance of ChromeStorage is immutable.